vgslavov/dev_ref/effective_c++.md

     * declaring *all* member functions `virtual`: too much flexibility, some functions should *not* be redefinable in derived classes
 * things to remember
-    * inheritance of interfaces is different from inheritance of implementation;
+    * inheritance of interfaces is different from inheritance of implementation
-        under `public` inheritance, derived classes always inherit base class interfaces
+    * under `public` inheritance, derived classes always inherit base class interfaces
     * pure `virtual` functions specify inheritance of interface only
     * simple (impure) `virtual` functions specify inheritance of interface plus inheritance of a default implementation